 A collision between a motor vehicle driver and pedestrian will always end in worse injuries for the latter.
 Pedestrians do not have any protection from injuries in a collision or a serious car accident.
 They will bear the full brunt of the impact – often resulting in catastrophic or fatal injuries.

 Many pedestrian accident victims deal with their injuries for life.
 They may suffer permanent scarring, disfigurement or disabilities because of the negligence of a driver.
 At Wendt Law Firm P.C, our Kansas City personal injury lawyers are passionate about protecting the rights of pedestrian accident survivors.
 We can help you and your family fight for fair compensation for your injuries and damages, no matter how serious.

-Causes of Pedestrian Accident
+Causes of Kansas City Pedestrian Accidents

 Pedestrian accidents are often preventable tragedies.
 Drivers possess the power to avoid striking pedestrians by keeping a proper lookout, avoiding distractions, paying attention to the road, and following traffic laws.
 After a pedestrian accident in Kansas City, hire an attorney to investigate what happened.
 Identifying the cause of your collision could help you determine which party should receive your claim.

 Distracted driving.
 Drivers who text, eat, drink or partake in other distractions behind the wheel put pedestrians at risk.
 Distracted drivers took 3,166 lives total in traffic accidents in 2017.

 Drunk driving.Almost 50% of fatal pedestrian accidents in the U.S. involve the use of alcohol by either the driver or pedestrian.
 Drunk driving can make it much harder to notice pedestrians and react appropriately behind the wheel.